Frame TV, Hisense CanvasTV & TCL NXTFRAME: Art Upload Guide 2025

 Format and File Issues

-Wrong File System: Always format USB drives to FAT32, not NTFS or exFAT.
-Oversized Files: Keep individual PNG files under 20MB for optimal compatibility.
+Wrong File System: Always format USB drives to FAT32 for CanvasTV and NXTFRAME, though Frame TV accepts NTFS.
+Oversized Files: Keep individual PNG files under 20MB for optimal compatibility across all platforms.
 Incorrect Resolution: Avoid uploading images smaller than 1920×1080 or larger than 3840×2160 pixels.

 Organization and Naming